skazantsev/MvcVulnerabilitiesDemo/README.md

 ASP.NET MVC outputs MvcHtmlString and any other class that implements IHtmlString without html encoding because it has a load of built-in html helpers returning pieces of html which should be rendered without html encoding.

-So what we need to do is to encode only content of div by using a special method *SetInnerText*:
+So, what we need to do is to encode only content of div by using a special method *SetInnerText*:
 ``` csharp
 public static class InsecureHtmlHelpers
 {